Blacklands Malt is the first malthouse in Texas history.

 Our mission is to take the good sense of sustainable local food production and bring agricultural back to a local level.
 Why ship malt overseas, adding to transportation costs and environmental impact, when barley can be grown and malted right here in Texas?
 150 years ago every brewery malted their own locally sourced grains.
 In the years since, the drive to maximize profits, increase yields, and squeeze every penny out of crops has given way to massive conglomerations of grain producers and maltsters who have taken away the local production of foodstuffs and disconnected consumers from their natural ties with agriculture and food sources.

 And so our crazy journey continues, to keep serving our local communities with malt from our small malthouse.
-Join us as we enjoy beer, spirits, and foods made from 100% Texas-grown malt.
-We hope you will stick around to learn more about malting, get energized about local food production, and support our work to provide local Texas products.
+Join us as we enjoy beer and spirits made from 100% Texas-grown malt.
+We hope you will stick around to learn more about malting, get energized about local agriculture, and support our work to provide local Texas products.
 So, who's thirsty?